Comparison

 Don't overthink it.
 Download one or two free options, set up a basic vocabulary of 15 to 20 essential words, and start using it with your child today.
 You can always switch apps later, but you can't get back the months spent waiting for the "perfect" solution.

 Communication is urgent.
-The tools are free.
 Start now.

-*Talkr AAC is available free on [Android](https://play.google.com/store/apps/details?id=com.pixelpappa.talkr) and [iOS](https://apps.apple.com/app/talkr-aac-speech-app/id6761193363).
-Built by a parent, for every family that needs it.*
+*Talkr AAC is built by a parent of a non-verbal child, for every family that needs it.*

 Available for phone and tablet.